Skip to content

 • Red onion: Italian dressing and red onions are a match made in heaven.

-• Cherry tomatoes: These add such a nice burst of sweetness to the salad.
+• Cherry tomatoes: Cherry or grape tomatoes add a burst of sweetness to the salad.

 • Black olives: These are a great way to punch up the flavor.